robintrayler/astroBayes_manuscript/manuscript.md

 We used the age-depth model to calculate the age of the Cenomanian-Turonian boundary as 93.90±0.14 Ma (median±95%CI).
 This age is essentially indistinguishable from the previous age of 93.90±0.15 Ma reported by @meyers2012, suggesting that `astroBayes` produces comparable results.
 Crucially however, our model provides a continuous record of age for the Bridge Creek Limestone which can be used to interpret the boundary ages and durations of several ammonite biozones present in the section [@meyers2012; @meyers2001] and foster correlations to other calibrated sections.

-**Are there other discussion points folks think I should hit here?
-I could calculate the age of the ammonite biozone boundaries for example.**
+==Are there other discussion points folks think I should hit here?
+I could calculate the age of the ammonite biozone boundaries for example.==

 # Conclusions

-I should put something here

 # Acknowledgements {.unnumbered}

-We thank Dr. Matthias Sinnesael for providing the Cyclostratigraphy Intercomparison Project data used for model testing.
+We thank Dr. Matthias Sinnesael for providing the Cyclostratigraphy Inter-comparison Project data used for model testing.
 We also thank Dr. Jacob Anderson and Dr. Alberto Malinverno for insightful discussions during the development of this project.
 This work was supported by NSF-###-###### M.D.
 Schmitz.

 \newpage